 Event insurance can help to streamline your exciting ceremony and make sure that everyone is protected from any potential mishaps.
 By understanding the different types of coverage available, you can be sure that you have everything taken care of!

 Most policies do not cover preexisting damages, so it's important to read the fine print before purchasing a policy.
 However, most policies will cover cancellations or postponements due to unforeseen circumstances.

-Event cancellation insurance can help recoup some of the costs you incurred in planning and putting on your event if it has to be canceled.
+Event cancellation can help recoup some of the costs you incurred in planning and putting on your ceremony if it has to be canceled.